 Great question.
 We advise women to wear what they feel good in and want to dance in.
 Some ladies go all out with a formal prom dress.
 (We even saw a hoop skirt one year!)
 Some do a little black dress or cocktail dress.
 Some do a cute maxi dress they feel great in.
 And the pregnant mamas who come just wear whatever they like that still fits.
 We’ve seen it all, and it’s all good.
 We’re a little biased, but we think the Mom Prom in Northwest Arkansas has the most beautiful ladies anywhere.

 Please don’t feel like you need to spend a lot of money on a dress.
-There are some great consignment stores in our area that offer formal wear, including Cari’s Closet in Siloam Springs and the 2nd Date Formal Wear Consignment Event in Rogers (four days only during Feb.
-22 – 26).
+There are some great consignment stores in our area that offer formal wear, including Cari’s Closet in Siloam Springs and the 2nd Date Formal Wear Consignment Event in Rogers.
 To get more outfit inspiration, check out the Photos page or the Prom Features page, where you’ll see tons of photos of past Mom Proms.
 That should give you an idea of what most people choose to wear at the event.

 Tickets are $45 per person.
-That includes admission, light desserts, non-alcoholic beverages and four hours of dancing with friends.
+That includes admission, dessert from Rick’s Bakery and light snacks, non-alcoholic beverages, free professional pictures for download after the event and four hours of dancing with friends.
 (Moms usually spend at least this much when going out to dinner and a movie on a typical girls’ night out.
 And this is going to be the Mother of all Girls’ Night Outs!)